Razyapoo/KGBClusteringDocumentation/user_documentation.md

 Two cases can occur at the end of filtering:

-- In the first case (an example is shown in the Figure 7 below), at the end of the filtering, there are several nodes that can be clustered and grouped (within same parent).
-The algorithm then just cluster and group filtered nodes.
+- In the first case (an example is shown in the Figure 7 below), at the end of the filtering there are several nodes that can be clustered and grouped (within same parent).
+The algorithm then simply clusters and groups filtered nodes.

 <p align="center">
     <img src="img/grouping_of_clusters_several_child_nodes.png" alt="grouping-of-clusters-several-child-nodes" title="Grouping of clusters - several child nodes" width="600"/><br/>